-Within the T1D community, we know from ongoing market research that nine out of ten people want their gifts to be used to fund cure research.
-In this case, the objective is to give a gift that is actually used for cure research— any other application would be off strategy.
+We know from ongoing survey research that nine out of ten people in the T1D community want their gift to be used to fund cure research.
+Their strategic objective is to give a gift that is used for cure research— any other use is off strategy.

 Select: Given what I want to achieve, who is the best recipient of my gift?

 It is often difficult to choose from the many fantastic organizations who would benefit from your donations.
 A little homework can help determine which organizations are doing the type of work you wish to support.
 There are many options within T1D, most of which are excellent choices.
-These can be broken down into three basic groups and are further described in Appendix A. The three categories are:
+These can be broken down into three basic groups:

-- Major charities such as the JDRF and ADA
+- Major charities such as the ADA and JDRF

 - Medical research centers, either with a national presence or in your local area